ds4dm/ZERO/docs/support_files/tutorials/LCP.rst

 ***************

 In the previous tutorial, we introduced the LCP problem.
 Here we give a brief overview of :cpp:class:`MathOpt::LCP`.
-This class provides the basic tools to solve LCPs.
-Since the solution of LCPs are union of polyhedra, the inheritor class :cpp:class:`MathOpt::PolyLCP` provides support for the polyhedral aspect of LCPs.
+This class provides the essential tools to solve LCPs.
+Since the solution of LCPs are union of polyhedra, the inheritor class :cpp:class:`MathOpt::PolyLCP` supports the polyhedral aspect of LCPs.

-The types of problems that are handled by the class :cpp:func:`MathOpt::LCP` are in the following form:
+:cpp:func:`MathOpt::LCP` handles problems in the following form:

 .. math::